Circuit Theory

 Series Resistors

 Resistors in series are connected end-to-end, so the same current flows through all of them.
-The total voltage across all resistors is the sum of individual voltages:
+Their equivalent resistance is:

 \[ R_{\text{eq}} = R_1 + R_2 + ... + R_n \]